kiayi129/FYP-Airline-NLP/README.md

 To identify and extract the key airline service factors from passenger reviews using topic modelling.
 To map the extracted airline service factors to different passenger well-being dimensions.
 To evaluate how the identified service aspects affect different dimensions of passenger well being.

-To provide actionable insights for improving airline services.

 📊 Dataset

 File: British_Airline_Dataset.csv
 Description: Contains British Airways customer reviews with service-related attributes and feedback text.
 Used for sentiment classification and aspect extraction.

 ⚠️ This dataset is included for academic purposes only (FYP).
 Not intended for commercial use.